Lychpit: History

+Amenities

-Next to the Lychpit is a public house and restaurant making use of an old water mill on the River Loddon, a tributary of the River Thames.
+Next to Lychpit is a public house and restaurant making use of an old water mill on the River Loddon, a tributary of the River Thames.
 The river is well-stocked with trout and visitors to the pub can sometimes see kingfishers that hunt along the river banks, despite the roar of frequent trains overhead on the London line.

+Buildings

 Daneshill, which comprises rising and still wooded ground overlooking Lychpit has a reasonable example of Lutyens architecture in Daneshill House, formerly home to the Hoare family.